nealford/architecturethehardparts.github.com/index.md

 layout: default
 ---

-# Architecture: The Hard Parts
+# Software Architecture: The Hard Parts

 ![Architecture: The Hard Parts cover]({{ site.url }}/images/cover.png)

-## Architecture: The Hard Parts?
+## The Hard Parts?

 Why do authors write technical books about topics like software architecture?
 They write them when then have figured something out, a "best practice" that is general enough and has matured enough to tell the rest of the world.
 In fact, architects rely on the current (but always shifting) notion of "best practices" for guidance in solving tough problems.